Fleas are a pain (literally) – a nightmare that all dog owners face at some point.

 It’s applied by breaking open the plastic vial and dispensing the oily liquid between the animal’s shoulder blades.
 The idea is that the animal won’t be able to reach back and ingest the liquid, but at the same time, the liquid will spread over the body and be absorbed into the oil glands of the skin where it is gradually released.

 Frontline Side Effects

-There are many concerns about the possible side effects of using Frontline, the most common being skin reactions like hair loss, itching, and redness, and neurological issues like uncoordinated movement and lethargy.
+There are many concerns about possible side effects, the most common being skin reactions like hair loss, itching, and redness, and neurological issues like uncoordinated movement and lethargy.
 However, these side effects are not addressed anywhere on the US website for Frontline.

-Interestingly, the New Zealand and United Kingdom websites for Frontline Plus do address safety concerns on their Q&A pages.
+The New Zealand and United Kingdom websites do address safety concerns on their Q&A pages.